pcda17/pcda17.github.io/week-02.md

 ## Week 2 Outline: Python Intro and Text Manipulation

-**Note:** For this class we’ll start by using Python’s read-eval-print loop (REPL) rather than Jupyter.
+**Note:** For this class we’ll start by using Python’s read-eval-print loop (REPL) and then move on to Jupyter notebooks.
 Open Terminal and enter the following line to open the Python shell.

     python

-#### Review of key points from reading
 First we’ll address any questions about the reading and last week’s material.
 Then we’ll review a few points from Shieber’s coding tutorial, beginning with the `split`, `join`, and `replace` functions.

 Assign a sentence to the variable `sentence` — in this case the opening line from John Kennedy Toole’s  _A Confederacy of Dunces_.
 Type the name of the variable and hit return to view your new string.